rwajon/sendit/README.md

 This project is licensed under the MIT License.

 ## Acknowledgments
-* Thanks to Olawale Aladeusi for his his post on using PostgreSQL with NodeJS
+* Thanks to Olawale Aladeusi for his post on using PostgreSQL with NodeJS
 * Olivier Esuka Muselemu
 * Jean Luc Abayo